 In France, about 15,000 people converged on the Paris suburb of Sarcelle on Tuesday (28 February) to attend a Communist Party election rally.

-In France, about 15,000 people converged on the Paris suburb of Sarcelle on Tuesday (28 February) to attend a Communist Party election rally.
+Background: In France, about 15,000 people converged on the Paris suburb of Sarcelle on Tuesday (28 February) to attend a Communist Party election rally.
 With the first round of general election polling taking place on the 12th of March, campaigning is reaching fever pitch.

 SYNOPSIS: Communist Party Secretary-General Georges Marchais was no exception in adding fuel to the political fires.
 He renewed his appeal to the two former member parties of the left-wing coalition to re-open discussions on a Common Programme.
 Their unified front collapsed last year after disagreements on defence and nationalisation.